mrowdy/slemgrim.github.io/_drafts/the-rest-include-dilemma.md

 ```

 So far everything looks fine.
 We get a single article from an unique endpoint.
-If we need the comments, the response provide us a straightforward way how to get them.
+If we need the comments, the response provide us a straightforward way to get them.
 It doesn't give us direct information which comments are related, just where to fetch them.

 <div class="message message--info">
 Since the response contains only the article itself and nothing else,
-it can be cached as a whole on server side.
+it can be cached as a whole on server-side.
 </div>

 If we have to fetch all the related data, we need multiple requests.
 Some of the related